Bomkai sari: Description

 Bomkai cotton sarees are mostly accepted for habitual wear and the silk sari is put on ceremonies and sacred occasions.
 Most of the stylish saree are embodied with captivating color to give the gracious look to the woman wearing the saree.
 The ancient belief is depicted in its border Mostly the design of fish is seen in the sari as it is believed to be a sign of success and affluence.
 The most charming part is its threadwork in the designs of the border and the palloo.
 The appearance of the saree is related to simplicity and has a tribal tinge in it.
 The sari is normally dyed to attain the red, black and white background colours.
 However, today you will find the sari in several designs and multiple colours while retaining their originality.
 The warps are suitably woven to produce multicoloured end piece.
 Some of the designs especially include- Lotus, Temple(Mandir), Square type of patterns, Tortoise, etc.

 History

-Bomkai sari was first originated in the village of Bomkai in Ganjam district of Odisha.
-During the time of Ramai Dev the then ruler of Patna it was introduced in Sonepur.
+Bomkai sari originated in the village of Bomkai in Ganjam district of Odisha.
+During the time of Ramai Dev, the then ruler of Patna, it was introduced in Sonepur.